Heilbronner Falken

-Heilbronner Falken ([haɪlˈbʁɔnɐ ˈfalkŋ̍]; 'Heilbronn Falcons') are a professional ice hockey team based in Heilbronn, Germany.
+The Heilbronner Falken ([haɪlˈbʁɔnɐ ˈfalkŋ̍]; 'Heilbronn Falcons') are a professional ice hockey team based in Heilbronn, Germany.
 They currently play in DEL2, the second level of ice hockey in Germany.
 Prior to the 2013–14 season they played in the 2nd Bundesliga.

 History

 The club was founded as Heilbronner EC in 1986.
 They were renamed Heilbronner Falken two years later, in 1988.
 In 2007, the club was promoted to the 2nd Bundesliga by virtue of winning the Oberliga.